moccalotto/kissrpg/index.md

 Stress
 ------
-When a character is wounded or receives some other kind of stress, they receive Stress Points.
+Wounds, stress and strain is represented by **Stress Points**.
-Once a character accumulates 10 Stress Points (this is called the **Stress Threshold**), they receive a Consequence and reset their stress-counter.
+If a character accumulates 10 Stress Points (this is called the **Stress Threshold**), they receive a **Consequence** and reset their stress-counter.
 Stress points do not carry over.
-> **Example**: If a character with 8 stress points receives additional 5 stress points from a single wound,
+> **Example**: If a character with 8 stress points receives additional 5 stress points from a single strike,
 > they get a consequence, but the stress counter is still reset to zero.
 > Thus, it would not have mattered if the character got a 2-point wound or a 15-point wound.

 Note that certain special types of attacks allow damage to be carried over.
 Such attacks are called vorpal attacks.

-> **Note**: Stress and consequences is a way of ensuring that characters do not get one-shot-killed.
+> Stress and consequences is a way of ensuring that characters do not get one-shot-killed.
 > Under normal circumstances, it would require a number of hits to kill a character.
 > Vorpal attacks ensure that certain rare kinds of attacks can still kill a character
 > in one go.